 Blogging and niche sites

-You might wonder why I haven’t included blogging and building niche sites in my list.
+You might wonder why I haven’t included blogging and building niche sites on my list.
 Although these seem like the most romantic digital nomad jobs, they are also the hardest to set up.
 I don’t say it’s impossible, but I’m a big fan of diversifying your income to get some financial stability:

-I hope these 3 location independent income ideas help you on your way to become a digital nomad family.
+I hope these 3 location independent income ideas help you on your way to becoming a digital nomad family.
 I would love to hear about your experience with setting it up!
 If you have questions, feel free to ask them in the comments!

 Thank you!
 Go to your inbox to confirm your subscription.
 Then you'll receive a link to download your ebook.
 No mail in your inbox?
 Check your spam box!